hms-dbmi-cellenics/iac/README.md

   The primary domain name where Cellenics will be deployed under (e.g. biomage.net).
 This is the name of the domain in the hosted zone.

+- ACM_CERTIFICATE_ARN

+  ARN of the SSL/TLS certificate used for HTTPS encryption.

 - DOMAIN_NAME_STAGING (optional, used only if the deployment is not on a production environment)

   The subdomain that the staging instance of Cellenics will be deployed (e.g. scp-staging.biomage.net)